Employee NIC Calculator

 Class 4 and Class 2 NIC on your self-employed earnings.

 HMRC will collect your Class 1 NIC every payday period, but they will not collect your Class 2 NIC until 31 January following the end of the tax year.
-In your payments on account and balancing payment, you pay your Class 4 NIC along with your income tax due.
+In your payments on account and balancing payment, you pay your Class 4 NIC and your income tax due.

-There is an annual maximum of contributions payable when someone is both employed and self-employed.
+An annual maximum of contributions is payable when someone is employed and self-employed.
 As a result, if you have paid enough Class 1 NICs, you may not need to pay full Class 2/Class 4 NICs.

 Frequently Asked Questions